-With consideration given to the relative infrequency of the opportunity to randomize a patient, sample CRFs were available via online portals for refamiliarization; nevertheless, many paramedics were completing the CRF for the first time during the patient care episode.
+With consideration given to the relative infrequency of the opportunity to randomize a patient, sample CRFs were available via online portals for re-familiarization; nevertheless, many paramedics were completing CRFs for the first time during patient care episodes.

-Data were occasionally missed from the CRFs which required retrospective review of patient care records and backfilling by ambulance service research teams.
+Data were occasionally missed from the CRFs, which required retrospective review of patient care records and backfilling by ambulance service research teams.
 Omitted data were retrievable with relative ease as these were available through control room logs and patient care records, albeit time consuming for the ambulance service research team to complete.